Yarmuk massacre: The massacre

 Survivors of the massacre provided testimonies of the events.
 Abdulrahim Ibrahim Bashir, one of the survivors, said he escaped the onslaught by fleeing over a wall while guards were reloading their weapons.
 He then hid in a nearby house with some other survivors, some of whom were wounded.
 When they came out after three days of hiding, they noticed the fire, met the rebel brigades, and discovered the site of the incinerator.

 Abdulrahim recounted witnessing guards killing wounded detainees and identified one of the perpetrators as a soldier named Ibrahim from Tajura.
-He also testified to being forced to repeat the Shahada using Gaddafis name, and to refer to him as god.
+He also testified to being forced to repeat the Shahada using Gaddafi's name, and to refer to him as god.

 Discovery

 The Yarmuk massacre came to light when National Transitional Council fighters seized the military base on August 26, 2011.
 They sensed the smell of fire and found the warehouse with smoke rising from it.
 They followed where the smell was coming from, they then discovered the charred remains of approximately 45 individuals within the warehouse.
 Human Rights Watch investigated the site and observed bullet holes in the warehouse roof.